 To send device-to-cloud telemetry messages using routing, use the ModuleClient of the Azure IoT SDK.
 With the Azure IoT SDK, each module has the concept of module input and output endpoints, which map to special MQTT topics.
 Use the

 ModuleClient.sendMessageAsync method and it will send messages on the output endpoint of your module.
 Then configure a route in edgeHub to send this output endpoint to IoT Hub.

 Sending device-to-cloud telemetry messages with the MQTT broker is similar to publishing messages on user-defined topics, but using the following IoT Hub special topic for your module:

-devices/<device_name>/<module_name>/messages/events.
-Authorizations must be setup appropriately.
+devices/<device_name>/modules/<module_name>/messages/events.
+Authorizations must be set up appropriately.
 The MQTT bridge must also be configured to forward the messages on this topic to the cloud.

 To process messages using routing, first set up a route to send messages coming from another endpoint (module or device) to the input endpoint of your module, then listen for messages on the input endpoint of your module.
 Each time a new message comes back, a callback function is triggered by the Azure IoT SDK.
 Process your message with this callback function and optionally send new messages on your module endpoint queue.

 Processing messages using the MQTT broker is similar to subscribing to messages on user-defined topics, but using the IoT Edge special topics of your module's output queue:

 devices/<device_name>/modules/<module_name>/messages/events.
 Authorizations must be set up appropriately.
 Optionally you can send new messages on the topics of your choice.

 Twins are one of the primitives provided by IoT Hub.
 There are JSON documents that store state information including metadata, configurations, and conditions.
 Each module or device has its own twin.